 Mycelium wallet was specifically designed for BTC.
 As of this writing, the wallet only supported BTC.

 However, one of the most attractive features of the Mycelium Bitcoin wallet is its interoperability with hardware crypto wallets like Trezor, KeepKey, and Ledger.
-This means that users can store their BTC in cold storages and access them any time.
+This means that users can store their BTC in cold storage and access them at any time.

 This integration implies that users can instantly exchange their BTC for any altcoin.
-More so, users can also make payments and transactions directly from their Mycelium wallet.
+More so, users can also make payments and transactions directly from their Mycelium wallets.